marmelab/react-admin/docs/FilterLiveSearch.md

 </video>

 The filter sidebar is not a form.
 Therefore, if your users need to enter complex filters, you'll have to recreate a filter form.
-This can easily be done thanks to the [`<AutoSubmitFilterForm>`](./AutoSubmitFilterForm.md) component.
+This can be done thanks to the [`<AutoSubmitFilterForm>`](./AutoSubmitFilterForm.md) component.
 However, if you only need one text input with a filter-as-you-type behavior, you'll find the `<FilterLiveSearch>` component even more convenient.

 It outputs a form containing a single `<TextInput>`, which modifies the page filter on change.
 That's usually what users expect for a full-text filter.